tctianchi/pyvenn/README.md

 import venn
 ```

-Fetch labels of each subset in venn diagram.
-The input data is an array of iterable data(list, set, etc.).
+Fetch labels for each subset of the venn diagram.
+The input argument is an array of iterable data(list, set, etc.).
+You will get a mapping table, where "10" indicates the number of elements in set 1 but not in set 2, "01" indicates the number of elements in set 2 but not in set 1, and so on.
 ```python
 In [5]: labels = venn.get_labels([
             range(10),